 My hon.
 Friend is absolutely right to distinguish between confronting on issues such as human rights and having an open commercial relationship with China, clearly subject to the rule of law.
 That is the approach that we continue to pursue, notwithstanding this announcement.

 My hon.
-Friend the Minister for Digital Infrastructure, who is sat next to me, will be having exactly those further conversations with the devolved nations.
+Friend the Minister for Digital Infrastructure, who is sitting next to me, will be having exactly those further conversations with the devolved nations.
 I did not hear him say it at the time, but I would have thought the hon.
-Gentleman would have welcomed our announcement of the shared rural network, which was a groundbreaking deal that brought Government money together with the telecoms networks to massively improve connectivity—particularly in Scotland, where it had not been the case previously—up to well over 90% coverage.
+Gentleman would welcome our announcement of the shared rural network, which was a groundbreaking deal that brought Government money together with the telecoms networks to massively improve connectivity—particularly in Scotland, where it had not been the case previously—to well over 90% coverage.
 That is an amazing achievement.

 I thank the Secretary of State for his statement, which I welcome.
 Does he agree that now is the time to invest in our own domestic 5G capacity to support our future critical communications infrastructure?
 To that end, I urge him and his ministerial colleagues to consider seriously the Staffordshire proposal for a 5G connected region growth deal, which would establish both the first regional commercial 5G network in the UK and a wide-area test- and-innovation network to support our future aspirations in this policy area.

 As ever, my hon.
 Friend is a robust advocate for his constituency.
 Exactly those conversations are going on now.

 The Huawei Cyber Security Evaluation Centre was first set up by the National Cyber Security Centre some 10 years ago.
 Huawei has been considered a high-risk vendor by three Prime Ministers, so why has decisive action taken so long?
 Many of the European alternatives to Huawei manufacture parts in China; are the Government looking at the security implications of that?